How to Troubleshoot a Pool Heater

 The Pilot Light

-First, check the pilot light – does it ignite?
+Your gas heater’s pilot light should always be turned on.
+So, if your gas heater isn’t working, your first step should be to check the pilot light – does it ignite?
 If not, it could indicate that the gas pressure is low, the heater isn’t venting properly, or the air getting to the heater isn’t great.
-If the pilot light is working, make sure the heater is turned on, and the gas valve is in the “on” position.
+If the pilot light is working, make sure the heater is turned on and the gas valve is in the “on” position.

 Leaks

-Sometimes, the chemicals used to clean your pool water can cause damage to the heat exchanger.
-It could just be a loose connection that you need to tighten or colder winter temperatures, but you may also need to replace the heat exchanger.
+Sometimes, the chemicals used to clean your pool water can damage the heat exchanger.
+It could just be a loose connection that needs to be tightened or colder winter temperatures, but you may also need to replace the heat exchanger.

 Exhaust

-If your pool heater is pumping out dark exhaust, it could be building up way too much heat when it’s running.
+If your pool heater pumps out dark exhaust, it could build up too much heat when it’s running.
 If this is happening, check the gas pressure and make sure your heater is venting properly.

 Rust

-Remember how I said your pool chemicals could cause damage to the heat exchanger?
-Well, those chemicals can also cause your heater to rust and corrode.
-You’ll want to replace those corroded parts to prevent any further damage.
+Remember how I said your pool chemicals could damage the heat exchanger?
+Well, those same chemicals can also cause your heater to rust and corrode.
+You’ll want to replace those corroded parts to prevent further damage.

 Replace Parts

-If you have tried these simple steps in troubleshooting your power heater and are still having no luck with getting it to function properly, then this might be an indication that there is an internal issue with your unit.
+If you have tried these simple steps to troubleshoot your power heater and can still not get it to function properly, this might indicate an internal issue with your unit.

 There are different parts of a pool heater, including the high limit switch, pressure switch, motor, and heating element, that can be swapped out for a new one to get your heater running again.
 Replacing parts can significantly save costs as you’ll avoid purchasing an entirely new heater.

-If you suspect that there might be an internal issue, it is best to get it professionally looked at before you do any work yourself.
-If you tamper with your pool heater, you might be in danger of voiding any unit warranties that could cover the costs of part replacements.
+If you suspect an internal issue, it is best to get it professionally looked at before you do any work yourself.
+Tampering with your pool heater might void any unit warranties that could cover the costs of part replacements.

 Get My Free Pool Care Checklist